-At Amble Links First School we believe that every member of the school community feels valued and respected, and that each person is treated fairly and well.
+At Amble Links First School we believe that every member of the school community should feel valued and respected, and that everyone is treated fairly.
 We are a caring community, whose values are built on mutual trust and respect for all.
-Our behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
-It aims to promote an environment in which everyone feels happy, safe and secure.
+Our behaviour policy is therefore designed to support the way in which all members of the school can learn and work together.
+We aim to provide a supportive environment where everyone feels happy, safe and secure.